-Put Active Listening Into Practice
+Put Active Listening Into Practice: A Leadership Skill That Drives Results

 “No one gets it right, and they’re always pretty shocked to learn how far off they are,” he says.
 “It’s simply because they haven’t trained their mind and ears to practice this technique.”